zaycation/beyondCultivation003/README.md

 ### 6. Make the changes you'd like and [submit a pull request](https://opensource.com/article/19/7/create-pull-request-github)

-Please note that you may contribute a post to the blog by adding a component page in [./src/blog/](https://github.com/zaycation/beyond-cultivation/tree/main/src)
+Please note that you may contribute a post to the blog by adding a folder and index.md file within [./src/pages/](https://github.com/zaycation/beyond-cultivation/src/pages)

 You may also submit any contributions to improve any code or add any new ideas.
 Also, please note all success images are from the #post-your-grow channel in the discord.